shalim111/sagittarius/README.md

 #### Cli commands:
-- `start` - to initialize a background job why listen and validate new PR's
+- `start` - to initialize a background job who listen and validate new PR's

 ---